 When you repeat this statement, how does it make you feel?
 Uncomfortable maybe?
 It may also make you feel absolutely glorious if you allow it.
 It is not arrogant to feel this way about ourselves.
 In fact we are doing ourselves a grave injustice if we do not honour ourselves fully.
 Honouring ourselves is a practice that can help us tremendously not only in running but in all areas of our lives.

-We often judge others as being arrogant when they are loud, obnoxious or seem to think they know more than anyone else.
-From my experience, this behaviour is actually demonstrating the opposite of arrogance.
+We judge others as being arrogant when they are loud, obnoxious or seem to think they know more than anyone else.
+From my experience, this behaviour actually demonstrates the opposite of arrogance.
 It is often a cover-up for a lack of self esteem.
 This person needs the approval of others to feel good about himself or herself.

 True self-confidence and a deep love of self requires no one's approval and is indifferent to the opinion of others.
 If this sounds like a desirable quality to you, practice repeating this statement: "I am completely in love with myself" when running or anytime you want to raise your energy to a higher vibration.

-From my experience, I find it more beneficial to only repeat this statement occasionally and then mentally pause to notice how it makes me feel.
+From my experience, it more beneficial to repeat this statement occasionally and then mentally pause to notice how it makes me feel.
 Most affirmations and mantras are continuously repeated.

 And how will raising your vibrational energy affect your running?
 Give it a try and see for yourself!

-Please leave any questions, comments or suggestions in the comments section below.
+Do you use mantras for running?
+Please share them and any questions, comments or suggestions in the comments section below.